25.02.2024

 ELLIS Workshop: Semantic, Symbolic and Interpretable Machine Learning

-Organized by Our PI Volker Tresp
+Organized by Volker Tresp

 MCML PI Volker Tresp organized an ELLIS Workshop together with Kristian Kersting (TU Darmstadt) & Paolo Frasconi (Università di Firenze).